adonisjs/v5-docs/content/guides/digging-deeper/helpers.md

 ```

 ## compose
-Javascript doesn't have a concept of inheriting multiple classes together, and neither does Typescript.
-However, the [official documentation](https://www.typescriptlang.org/docs/handbook/mixins.html) of Typescript does talks about the concept of mixins.
+JavaScript doesn't have a concept of inheriting multiple classes together, and neither does TypeScript.
+However, the [official documentation](https://www.typescriptlang.org/docs/handbook/mixins.html) of TypeScript does talks about the concept of mixins.

-As per the Typescript docs, you can create and apply mixins as follows.
+As per the TypeScript docs, you can create and apply mixins as follows.

 ```ts
 type Constructor = new (...args: any[]) => any